iolevel/wpdotnet-sdk/docs/overview.md

 ```

 > Note: A recommended approach is to place the configuration within `appsettings.json` configuration file.
 See [configuration](../configuration) for more details.

+## Remarks

+- permalinks are implicitly enabled through URL rewriting feature.
+- wordpress debugging is implicitlt enabled when running in debug configuration.
+- When running on Azure with MySql in App enbaled, database connection is automatically configured.
+- Response caching and response compression is enabled by default.
+- Most of original `.php` files are not present on file system and cannot be edited.

 ## Related links